 The Appeal contended that:

-- The Controller’s rejection under Section 3(k) of the Act was non-tenable as the subject invention addressed a technical problem, i.e., the problem of efficiently managing media content on devices with limited storage capacity and providing a technical effect to download different quantities of content on different devices connected to the same server;
+- The Controller’s rejection under section 3(k) of the Act was non-tenable as the subject invention addressed a technical problem, i.e., the problem of efficiently managing media content on devices with limited storage capacity and providing a technical effect to download different quantities of content on different devices connected to the same server;

 - The Controller copied the conclusions of the European Patent Office (EPO) verbatim, as the impugned order reproduced extracts directly from the EPO’s decision.
-Thus, illustrating a lack of application of mind while judging the merits of the subject invention, as the EPO’s conclusions are based on a prior art cited for objecting novelty, which has not been relied upon for objecting novelty by the Indian Patent Office;
+Thus, illustrating a lack of application of mind while judging the merits of the subject invention, as the EPO’s conclusions are based on a prior art cited for objecting novelty, which has not been relied upon for objecting novelty by the Indian Patent Office; The objection of novelty had already been waived off by the Controller; and

 - The technical feature of the invention enables devices to download more music and other media content in real-time through multiple sources, which was not possible prior to this invention, making the technical effect evident.
 This also led Blackberry to issue proper promotional material highlighting that more music could be downloaded on Blackberry devices.